kiwicom/terraform-provider-cphalo/website/content/docs/r/firewall_policy.md

     * `position` - (Optional, int) The position order of the rule in the chain.

+    * `log` - (Optional, bool) Linux-only.
+Whether matches to this rule are logged or not.

+    * `log_prefix` - (Optional, string) Linux-only.
+A user-defined string (max.
+29 characters) to attach to the beginning of the log message whenever this rule is matched and logged.
+The purpose of attaching a prefix is to help Log-Based Intrusion Detection to detect occurrences of matches to this rule in the firewall log file.

+    * `comment` - (Optional, string) An optional description of this rule.

     * `firewall_interface` - (Optional, string) Linux-only.
 The specified firewall interface for this rule.
 Specify the ID of the interface you wish to use.

     * `firewall_service` - (Optional, string) The specified firewall service for this rule.
 Specify the ID of the service you wish to use.